tum-fml/vda5050_connector/README.md

 ```

 ## How to Start the Connector
-* Have a look at the config file (config/daemons_params.yaml) and change parameters for your needs
+* Have a look at the config file (config/daemons_params.yaml) and change parameters for your needs.
 The config file is used to change the ROS topics you want to subscribe and publish.
 ```diff
 - Do not change the key, only the value (see YAML Docu of you are not sure)